Updated January 31st, 2020

 The valuations provided on Pointsreckoning.com are the opinions of the site and its affiliated staff only.
 No guarantee is made that an individual will be able to redeem points in a manner that equals or exceeds our valuation estimates.
-No bank, credit issuer or other institution endorses, or has any input, on our valuation methods.
+No bank, credit issuer or other financial institution endorses, or has any input, on our valuation methods.
 We reserve the right to alter our valuation method at any time, without notice.
 All award currency estimates are in United States Dollars.

 How We Value Airline Miles

 At Points Reckoning we value points at what we call the “Average Consumer’s Redemption Value”, or ACRV.
 To us, this means that although some exceptionally lucrative redemption opportunities exist, the average, points and miles semi-savvy consumer is unlikely to realize them.
 Furthermore, we LIMIT AWARD SEARCHES TO WEB OPTIONS ONLY.
 This is important to keep in mind, as some carriers do offer better availability, especially on codeshare bookings, when speaking to a reservation agent.

 We choose to use the lowest price cash alternative because airline flights are semi-generic.
 This of course, is not to say all airline flights are the same.
 Hardly anyone would consider China Eastern and Cathay Pacific comparable carriers.
 However, we do believe that for the purposes of valuation, most airlines are similar enough, especially over competing routes.
-One further note: For the purposes of obtaining the CA, we do remove ultra-low cost carriers(Spirit, Allegiant, etc.) from our data.

 Finally, we further break down our valuation as it pertains to travelers who typically travel domestically vs. those who primarily travel internationally.

 Airline Example(for illustrative purposes only)